argotorg/solidity-website/src/events/summit.md

 #### Tooling Builders, Security Researchers & Auditors

-IDE developers, debuggers, analysis tools, or testing frameworks can use this occasion to share updates with the audience.
+IDE developers, debuggers, analysis tools or testing frameworks can use this occasion to share updates with the audience.

 #### Solidity Enthusiasts